Chart Color Schemes

 Yandina faces significant health challenges based on AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-The area has approximately 54% private health cover, which is higher than the average SA2 area.
+The rate of private health cover is approximately 54% of the total population, which is around 1,991 people, slightly higher than the average SA2 area.
 Mental health issues impact 9.7% of residents, while arthritis affects 8.9%.
-About 67.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 16.2% of residents aged 65 and over (597 people), lower than the 20.4% in Rest of Qld.
+Around 67.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 17.2% of residents aged 65 and over (639 people), lower than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health